 The Ash Cave waterfall in the Hocking Hills State Park is as impressive for the recessed cave that surrounds it as it is for the towering water falling from the limestone cliff.
 The Ash Cave waterfall is one of the most accessible in the state, and it even has a wide, half-mile wheelchair and stroller path to the lower section.
 You pass through old-growth hemlock trees and tall cliffs as you walk back to the waterfall.

 The cave itself is 700 feet wide and recesses approximately 100 feet.
 The 90-foot-high cliff ledge is where the waterfall flows into a small pool below.
 The cave was once used by early settlers as a shelter.

 The waterfall is refreshing to see in the summer, as the spray from the plunging water hits you, creating a cooling effect.
 The winter time is a fascinating time to experience the Ash Cave waterfall as well.
 The frozen water from above nearly connects to the pile of frozen water below, making almost a seamless connection of layered ice.

 Address: Hocking Hills State Park, 27291 State Route 56, South Bloomingville, Ohio

 10. Chagrin Falls

-An easy-to-find and beautiful waterfall is in Chagrin Falls, located in the village with the same name.
+An easy-to-find and beautiful waterfall is in Chagrin Falls, located in the village of the same name.
 Chagrin Falls is about 25 miles east of Cleveland in northern Ohio.
 The waterfall is located on the Chagrin River, which flows right through the heart of Chagrin Falls.

 The main street bridge is located above the falls, but you can easily take a boardwalk down to the lower levels.
 If you are spending extra time in the area or making a day trip out of it from Cleveland, you should also stop by the nearby Cuyahoga Valley National Park, which has several other waterfalls.